2023 Most Popular Criminal Justice & Corrections Associate Degree Schools in Rhode Island

 Check out the criminal justice associate degree programs at these schools if you want to attend one of the most popular in Rhode Island.

-Our 2023 rankings named Community College of Rhode Island the most popular school in Rhode Island for criminal justice and corrections students working on their associate degree.
-Located in the small city of Warwick, CCRI is a public school with a large student population.
+Our analysis found Community College of Rhode Island to be the most popular school for criminal justice and corrections students who want to pursue a associate degree in Rhode Island.
+Located in the small city of Warwick, CCRI is a public college with a large student population.

 About 22% of the students majoring in criminal justice at the school are women while 78% are male.